HRG gyrocompass

 A HRG gyrocompass is a compass and instrument of navigation.
-It is the latest generation of maintenance-free instruments.

 It uses a hemispherical resonant gyroscope (HRG), accelerometers and computers to compute true north.
 The HRG gyrocompass is a complete unit, which unlike a conventional compass, has no rotating or other moving parts.
-It has an outstanding reliability.
-Its operational Mean Time Between Failure (MTBF) values are improved over a Fiber Optic Gyrocompass and also conventional mechanical gyrocompass.
+It has outstanding reliability.
+Its operational mean time to failure (MTBF) values are improved over a fibre optic gyrocompass and also conventional mechanical gyrocompass.

 It is also immune to severe environmental conditions.